I rent out a number of properties. Do I have to file a tax return?

 If the tenant pays the landlord a rent of say, £50 a week, this is strictly chargeable to tax as property income.
 However, where gross rents are not more than £4,250 a year, rent-a-room relief can apply and the rental income is exempt from tax.

 Are there any special rules for non-resident landlords?

-HMRC has had difficulty in persuading taxpayers who live abroad to pay their tax bill on their UK rental income, so what they ask the tenant or letting agent to do is withhold basic rate tax from the rent paid.
-For example, if a landlord charges a tenant £1,000 a month to live in a UK property, he will receive £800 of this and £200 will be sent to HMRC.
-This is HMRC’s way of getting some tax in, in the event that the non-resident landlord decides to ignore his UK tax obligations.
+HMRC has had difficulty in persuading taxpayers who live abroad to pay their tax bill on their UK rental income, therefore they instruct the tenant or letting agent to withhold basic rate (20%) tax from the rent paid.
+For example, if a landlord charges a tenant £1,000 a month to live in a UK property, they will receive £800 of this and £200 will be sent to HMRC.
+This is HMRC’s way of collecting tax in the event that the non-resident landlord decides to ignore his UK tax obligations.

-If the non resident landlord prefers, he or she can make an application to HMRC to receive this rental income gross.
-HMRC will agree to this if the non-resident landlord promises to file a self-assessment tax return and pay his income tax in the normal way.
-If the landlord has a good record and is up to date with his obligations etc, HMRC will agree to him receiving his rents gross.
-Contact us for further information on this.
+If the non-resident landlord prefers, he can make an application to HMRC to receive this rental income gross.
+HMRC will agree to this if the non-resident landlord completes a self-assessment tax return and pays any income tax due to HMRC.
+If the landlord has a good record and is up to date with his UK filing obligations and payments, HMRC will agree that the Landlord can receive his rents gross without any tax being withheld at source.
+Please contact us for further information on this.